BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_0_Understanding_Your_Bitcoin_Setup.md

 # Chapter Three: Understanding Your Bitcoin Setup

-This chapter lays out the basics for understanding your bitcoin setup and how to use its wallet features.
+You're now ready to begin working with the `bitcoin-cli` command-line interface.
+But that first requires that you understand your Bitcoin setup and its wallet features, which is what will be explained in this chapter.

-It presumes that you have a VPS with bitcoin installed, running bitcoind.
-It also presumes that you are connected to testnet, allowing for access to bitcoins without using real funds.
-You can either do this by hand, per [§2.1: Setting up a Bitcoin-Core VPS by Hand](./2_1_Setting_Up_a_Bitcoin-Core_VPS_by_Hand.md), or do it with a Linode StackScript at Linode.com, per [§2.2: Setting up a Bitcoin-Core VPS with StackScript](./2_2_Setting_Up_a_Bitcoin-Core_VPS_with_StackScript.md).
+For this and future chapters, we presume that you have a VPS with Bitcoin installed, running `bitcoind`.
+We also presume that you are connected to testnet, allowing for access to bitcoins without using real funds.
+You can either do this by hand, per [§2.1: Setting up a Bitcoin-Core VPS by Hand](02_1_Setting_Up_a_Bitcoin-Core_VPS_by_Hand.md) or with a Linode StackScript at Linode.com, per [§2.2: Setting up a Bitcoin-Core VPS with StackScript](02_2_Setting_Up_a_Bitcoin-Core_VPS_with_StackScript.md).

 ## Objectives for This Chapter